-On August 15, 2014, we acquired the 106-room Inn at Key West located in Key West, Florida for a contractual purchase price of \$47.5 million.
+On August 15, 2014, we acquired the 106-room Inn at Key West located in Key West, Florida for a purchase price of \$47.8 million.
 The acquisition was funded with corporate cash on hand.
 We retained the existing hotel operator, Remington Management, LP, under an interim management agreement.
-In December 2014, we entered into a 10-year management agreement with Remington to continue to operate the hotel.
+In September 2015, we entered into a 10-year management agreement with Noble House Hotels & Resorts to operate the hotel.